SmithSamuelM/Papers/whitepapers/kram.md

 #### Transactioned Message Cache Database

 Each cache database entry key is the dot-separated composition of sender AID, the exchange ID taken from the SAID `d` field of `xip` messages or the `x` field of `exn` messages, and the message ID taken from the `d` field of the `xip` or `exn` message.
 This is represented as  `AID.XID.MID`.
 Including the sender `AID` in the key enables convenient lookup and analysis of cache window usage based on sender AID.
 Including the `XID` indicates that its an exchange transaction cache entry.
+Transactioned message cache entry values, once created, are static for the lifetime of the cache, i.e., until it is pruned and hence deleted from the cache database.

 For example, `AID.XID.MID` could be instantiated as: